krishanu120/Host-a-Static-website-/README.md

+#Static Website HosTing on AWS

 ![alt text](pic.PNG)

----

-#Static Website Hosing on AWS

 ##Project Overview
 this is project demonstrates how to a static HTML webpage on AWS.The architechcture ensures high availity,fault tolerance and scalability by leveraging various AWS service.